openxla/stablehlo/docs/spec.md

 ### Semantics

 Performs element-wise negation of `operand` tensor and produces a `result` tensor.
-For floating-point element types, it implements the `negate` operation from the IEEE-754 specification.
-For signed integer types, it performs the regular negation operation where the negation of $-2^{n-1}$ is implementation- defined and one of the following:

-  * Saturation to $2^{n-1}-1$
-  * $-2^{n-1}$
+Depending on the element type, does the following:

+  * For signed integers: integer negation.
-For unsigned integer types, it bitcasts to the corresponding signed integer type, performs the regular negation operation and bitcasts back to the original unsigned integer type.
+  * For unsigned integers: bitcast to signed integer, integer negation, bitcast back to unsigned integer.
+  * For floats: `negate` from IEEE-754.
+  * For complex numbers: complex negation.

 ### Inputs